— Crafting Kenya, Founder / Lead —

 As Crafting Kenya trivia nights’ MC, David kept attendees engaged and in stitches.

 Kathure knocked on Crafting Kenya’s door asking if she could help with marketing and communications.
 We said yes and she proceeded to publicize Crafting Kenya trivia nights in Nairobi, and to help to coordinate events.

 Originally from Peru, Melissa was with Crafting Kenya from the beginning, helping with Graphic Design.

 When Wanja announced her plans to launch Crafting Kenya, Hilda immediately offered to help.
 Hilda went on to lead the planning in Kenya and to coordinate the Crafting Kenya trivia nights to raise additional funds for the project.
 After Crafting Kenya’s official launch, Hilda coordinated site visits, tickets and accommodation.
 Hilda also managed Crafting Kenya’s finances throughout the project.

 — Social Media Volunteer —

-A lover of all things social media, Kendi stepped in to help set up and manage Crafting Kenya’s social media platforms during the fundraising campaigns.
+A lover of all things social media, Kendi stepped in to manage Crafting Kenya’s social media platforms during our crowdfunding campaigns.

 — Events Volunteer —